 Protection Systems

-This is a general requirement for all load facilities and nothing specific for large computational loads.
+This is a general requirement for all load facilities and nothing specific for LCLs.

 The connection applicant shall ensure that the protection systems are designed to satisfy all the requirements of the TSC.
 New protection systems must be coordinated with existing protection systems.
 Protection systems within the project shall only trip the appropriate equipment isolating the fault.